oguzhantufenk/ps1-jitter-shader/README.md

 ![Jitter Shader Demo image](public/thumbnail.png)

 ### This project demonstrates a custom Jitter Shader inspired by the visual style of PS1-era games.
 The shader replicates the nostalgic 'jitter' effect, adding a retro aesthetic to 3D models.
-Perfect for developers looking to incorporate a classic, low-poly look into their modern projects.
+Perfect for developers looking to add a retro feel to low poly projects.

 ## Demo